vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/proposals/freeform-proposal.md

 ## Templates and submitting

-In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example that can be used to [submit on the governance dApp](https://governance.vega.xyz/proposals/propose/freeform), and command line examples for different operating systems. **You'll need to replace the example data with the relevant details before submitting.**
+In the tabs below you'll see an annotated example, which describes what each field is for, a JSON example, and command line examples for different operating systems.
+The Governance dApp has a [tool to help you put together a Freeform proposal](https://governance.fairground.wtf/proposals/propose/network-parameter).
+When you have your proposal ready you can [submit it on the governance dApp](https://governance.vega.xyz/proposals/propose/raw).

 <Tabs groupId="newFreeform">
   <TabItem value="annotated" label="Annotated example">